-- 1. The fishery for Champsocephalus gunnari in Statistical Subarea 48.3 shall be conducted by vessels using trawls only.
+- Access 1.
+The fishery for Champsocephalus gunnari in Statistical Subarea 48.3 shall be conducted by vessels using trawls only.
 The use of bottom trawls in the directed fishery for Champsocephalus gunnari in Statistical Subarea 48.3 is prohibited. - 2.
-Fishing for Champsocephalus gunnari shall be prohibited within 12 n miles of the coast of South Georgia during the period 1 March to 31 May.

-- 3. The total catch of Champsocephalus gunnari in Statistical Subarea 48.3 in the 2019/20 season shall be limited to 3 225 tonnes and in the 2020/21 season shall be limited to 2 132 tonnes. - 4.
+Fishing for Champsocephalus gunnari shall be prohibited within 12 n miles of the coast of South Georgia during the period 1 March to 31 May. - Catch limit 3.
+The total catch of Champsocephalus gunnari in Statistical Subarea 48.3 in the 2021/22 season shall be limited to 1 457 tonnes and in the 2022/23 season shall be limited to 1 708 tonnes. - 4.
 Where any haul contains more than 100 kg of Champsocephalus gunnari, and more than 10% of Champsocephalus gunnari by number are smaller than 240 mm total length, the fishing vessel shall move to another fishing location at least 5 n miles distant1.
 The fishing vessel shall not return to any point within 5 n miles of the location where the catch of small Champsocephalus gunnari exceeded 10% for a period of at least five days2.
-The location where the catch of small Champsocephalus gunnari exceeded 10% is defined as the path followed by the fishing vessel from the point at which the fishing gear was first deployed from the fishing vessel to the point at which the fishing gear was retrieved by the fishing vessel.

-5. For the purpose of the trawl fishery for Champsocephalus gunnari in Statistical Subarea 48.3, the 2019/20 and 2020/21 seasons are defined as the period from 1 December to 30 November in each season, or until the catch limit is reached, whichever is sooner.

-6. The by-catch in this fishery shall be regulated as set out in Conservation Measure 33-01.
+The location where the catch of small Champsocephalus gunnari exceeded 10% is defined as the path followed by the fishing vessel from the point at which the fishing gear was first deployed from the fishing vessel. - Season 5.
+For the purpose of the trawl fishery for Champsocephalus gunnari in Statistical Subarea 48.3, the 2021/22 and 2022/23 seasons are defined as the period from 1 December to 30 November in each season, or until the catch limit is reached, whichever is sooner. - By-catch 6.
+The by-catch in this fishery shall be regulated as set out in Conservation Measure 33-01.
 If, in the course of the directed fishery for Champsocephalus gunnari, the by-catch in any one haul of any of the species named in Conservation Measure 33-01 is greater than 100 kg and exceeds 5% of the total catch of all fish by weight, or is equal to, or greater than, 2 tonnes, then the fishing vessel shall move to another location at least 5 n miles distant1.
 The fishing vessel shall not return to any point within 5 n miles of the location where the by-catch of species named in Conservation Measure 33-01 exceeded 5% for a period of at least five days2.
-The location where the by-catch exceeded 5% is defined as the path followed by the fishing vessel from the point at which the fishing gear was first deployed from the fishing vessel to the point at which the fishing gear was retrieved by the fishing vessel.
+The location where the by-catch exceeded 5% is defined as the path followed by the fishing vessel from the point at which the fishing gear was first deployed from the fishing vessel.